bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

         Transport-Info = sh-list
 ~~~

-Each member of the parameterised list represents an entry that contains a set of metrics reported by the edge server.
+Each member of the parameterised list represents an entry that contains a set of metrics reported.

-The list members identify the server that inserted the value, and MUST have a type of either sh-string or sh-token.
+The list members identify either the client or server that inserted the value, and MUST have a type of either sh-string or sh-token.
 Depending on the deployment, this might be a product or service name (e.g., ExampleEdge or "Example CDN"), a hostname ("edge-1.example.com"), and IP address, or a generated string.

 Each member of the list can also have a number of parameters that contain metrics.
-While all but one of these parameters are OPTIONAL, edge servers are encouraged to provide as much information as possible.
+While all but one of these parameters are OPTIONAL, implementations are encouraged to only provide as much information as necessary.

 * Exactly one parameter whose name is "ts", and whose value is an
   sh-string indicating the measurement timestamp in {{!RFC3339}} format.
 * Optionally one parameter whose name is "alpn", and whose value is an
   sh-string representing the ALPN protocol identifier {{alpn-ids}}.
 * Optionally one parameter whose name is "cc_algo", and whose value is sh-string,
-  conveying the name of congestion control algorithm used by the server for this connection.
+  conveying the name of congestion control algorithm used for this connection.
 * Optionally one parameter whose name is "cwnd", and whose value is a
-  sh-integer, conveying the size of the server's congestion window {{!RFC5681}} in packets.
+  sh-integer, conveying the size of the congestion window {{!RFC5681}} in packets.
 * Optionally one parameter whose name is "rcv_space", and whose value is a
   sh-integer, conveying the size of the receiver's window in bytes.
 * Optionally one parameter whose name is "dstport", and whose value is a
-  sh-integer, conveying the server's destination port of this connection for correlation
+  sh-integer, conveying the destination port of this connection for correlation
   of measurements between requests.
 * Optionally one parameter whose name is "mss", and whose value is a
-  sh-integer, conveying the size of the server's Maximum Segment Size in bytes.
+  sh-integer, conveying the size of the Maximum Segment Size in bytes.
 * Optionally one parameter whose name is "rtt", and whose value is an
-  sh-float, in milliseconds, indicating the server's estimate of the Round-Trip
+  sh-float, in milliseconds, indicating the estimate of the Round-Trip
   Time from its transport layer.
 * Optionally one parameter whose name is "rttvar", and whose value is an
-  sh-float, in milliseconds, indicating the server's estimate of the variation
+  sh-float, in milliseconds, indicating the estimate of the variation
   of the Round-Trip Time {{!RFC6298}} from its transport layer.
 * Optionally one parameter whose name is "send_rate", and whose value is a sh-float,
-  in kilobits per second, conveying the server's calculation of the sending rate for this connection.
+  in kilobits per second, conveying the calculation of the sending rate for this connection.

 Here is an example of a header with a single set of metrics: